BabkinAleksandr/e/README.md

 While project is WIP, there is a lot of code duplicates (really a lot), console statements and assertions, which would be remove in production minified build.

-Also, I think I could split it in to modules, because some features could not be really needed by everyone.
+Also, I think I could split it in to modules, because some features could not be really needed by everyone, but that's for future me to decide.

 ### Fast